mharen/mharen.github.io/blog/2012/2012-12-sap-connector-error-service-unknown.md

 <strong>ERROR service '?' unknown</strong>
 </blockquote>

-You probably have some code like this (or you’re just trying to <a href="http://www.sapgeek.net/2010/02/sapgui-error-errorservice-unknown/">login</a> or get your app to run):  <pre class="csharpcode">Server = RfcServerManager.GetServer(serverName, rfcHandlers);
+You probably have some code like this (or you’re just trying to [login](http://www.sapgeek.net/2010/02/sapgui-error-errorservice-unknown/) or get your app to run):  <pre class="csharpcode">Server = RfcServerManager.GetServer(serverName, rfcHandlers);

 <span class="rem">// other init...</span>